-- (a) Effective for discharges occurring on or after April 1, 1992, outlier cases are defined as those cases with medically necessary services exceeding \$100,000 in billed charges, or those with medically necessary lengths of stay of 75 calendar days or more, when such services are provided to eligible children up to age six in disproportionate share hospitals, and to eligible infants under age one in all hospitals.
-These cases will be removed from the DRG payment system and paid at an amount equal to 90[%] percent of the hospital's standardized cost.
-Standardized costs are determined by multiplying the hospital's allowable billed charges by the hospital's cost-to-charge ratio as calculated from the hospital's most recent cost report. - (b) Utilization review will be performed on all outlier cases to determine the medical necessity of services rendered.
+(a) For other than the state teaching hospital, outlier cases are defined as those cases with medically necessary services exceeding \$100,000 in billed charges, or those with medically necessary lengths of stay of 75 calendar days or more, when such services are provided to eligible children up to age six in disproportionate share hospitals, and to eligible infants under age one in all hospitals.
+For the state teaching hospital only, the outlier provisions are applied without regard to age of the recipient in cases with medically necessary services exceeding \$125,000 in billed charges or those medically necessary lengths of stay of 75 calendar days or more.
+All cases will be removed from the DRG payment system and paid at an amount equal to eighty-five percent of the hospital's standardized cost.
+Standardized costs are determined by multiplying the hospital's allowable billed charges by the hospital's cost-to-charge ratio as calculated from the hospital's most recent cost report.

+(b) Utilization review will be performed on all outlier cases to determine the medical necessity of services rendered.
 Should this review determine non-medical necessity for all or part of the services, these services will be deducted from the billed amount prior to payment.